Review of In This Corner of the World (2016)

 Seen in 2017.

-Suzu grows up in Eba, present-day Naka-ku, then a southern suburb of Hiroshima.
+Suzu grows up in Eba.
+That’s in present-day Naka-ku, but in WW2, it was a southern suburb of Hiroshima.
 She is slight, plain and poor, with no noteworthy talents other than drawing and painting.
-In WW2, at age 18, she gets married off to a virtually complete stranger and moves ten miles down the coast to Kure, a city revolving around its massive naval shipyards.
+At age 18, she gets married off to a virtually complete stranger and moves ten miles down the coast to Kure, a city revolving around its massive naval shipyards.
 Her new father-in-law works there, making production more efficient for the war.
-Though greatly stressed by the change, Suzu learns to keep things running smoothly at home.
+Though greatly stressed by the move, Suzu learns to keep things running smoothly in her new home.
 Her husband is a clerk at the military courthouse, where unseen opponents of the war effort are prosecuted.

 A relatively mature and politically conscious, yet ambiguously myopic treatment of the home front in Japanese animation.
 Based on a comic.